Jason Falinski: Transport

 Falinski has indicated his support for proposals to extend a metro line from Chatswood to Frenchs Forest to combat congestion on the Northern Beaches.

-Falinski is an enthusiastic supporter of the Beaches Link Tunnel, and has expressed his disappointment at delays to the project due to lacklustre funding commitments from the NSW State Government following the resignation of Gladys Berejiklian.
+Falinski is a supporter of the Beaches Link, and has expressed his disappointment at delays to the project due to lacklustre funding commitments from the Government of New South Wales following the resignation of Gladys Berejiklian.

 During his time as the member for Mackellar, Falinski consistently campaigned for funding to upgrade Wakehurst Parkway by widening and flood-proofing this critical arterial road.
 In March 2022, Falinski was successful in securing a $75 million budget commitment from the Commonwealth Government to carry out these upgrades, and this commitment which was matched by the NSW State Government bringing the total investment to $150 million.
-Following the election of the Albanese Government, the Commonwealth Government withdrew it's funding commitments in their October budget update.
+Following the election of the Albanese Government, the Commonwealth Government withdrew its funding commitments in their October budget update.

 Environment

 In October 2021, Falinski was named as one of several moderate Liberal MPs pressuring the Morrison Government to commit to a net-zero by 2050 target in the lead up to COP26, which they ultimately succeeded in doing.
 Falinski was credited with hosting and convening regular zoom meetings with like-minded colleagues to discuss how they could get the Prime Minister Scott Morrison to commit to their position.

-Falinski is staunchly opposed to renewal of Petroleum Exploration Permit - 11 (PEP-11) licence and introduced a notice of motion in the House of Representatives against it's renewal.
+Falinski is staunchly opposed to renewal of Petroleum Exploration Permit – 11 (PEP-11) licence and introduced a notice of motion in the House of Representatives against its renewal.
 Renewal of the licence, which allows for offshore drilling for gas exploration between Sydney and Newcastle, was opposed by many community groups and MPs however the decision to reject renewal required approval from the Federal and relevant State resources minister.
 In December 2021 the then Prime Minister Scott Morrison held a press conference indicating that the licence had been cancelled crediting Falinski's advocacy amongst others for his decision.

-Morrison's announcement regarding the cancellation of PEP-11 was scrutinised following the defeat of the Morrison Government at the 2022 Australian election, when it emerged the then Prime Minister had secretly had himself sworn in to multiple ministerial portfolios during the Covid-19 pandemic and used this authority to cancel the permit.
+Morrison's announcement regarding the cancellation of PEP-11 was scrutinised following the defeat of the Morrison Government at the 2022 Australian election, when it emerged the then Prime Minister had secretly had himself sworn in to multiple ministerial portfolios during the COVID-19 pandemic and used this authority to cancel the permit.

+Falinski’s electoral defeat in 2022 was part of a broader backlash against Liberal moderates for perceived inaction on key issues.
+As a self-described Moderate Liberal, Falinski claimed to support stronger climate policy and a federal anti-corruption commission, however during Falinski’s term (2016–2022), the Liberal-National government had no legislated net-zero plan until late 2021 and failed to establish the promised Commonwealth Integrity Commission.